pucrs-automated-planning/htn-formalization/README.md

 Grading will take consider elements of your encoding, experimentation and reporting of the work done.
 The criteria, as well as their weight in the final grade is as follows:

--   Domain Encoding (30%) — correctness of the domain knowledge encoding, in relation to the domain specification from Section \[sec:overview\];
+-   Domain Encoding (30%) — correctness of the domain knowledge encoding, in relation to the domain specification from above;

 -   Problem specifications (20%) — correctness of the problem specifications used for the experiments, particularly the initial state specification, as missing predicates here will jeopardise <span style="font-variant:small-caps;">JShop2</span>’s ability to solve your problem;